-For dentistry (before 2007) and physician clinics, the global budget for the current quarter included the additional expenses incurred from new areas applicable to the "Separation of Prescription and Dispensing" policy.
+For dental institutions (before 2007) and institutions practicing western medicine, the global budget for the current quarter included additional expenses incurred from new areas applicable to the "Separation of Prescription and Dispensing" policy.

 Explanatory Notes to Medical Benefits

 1. Data Resources